RicoJia/ricojia.github.io/_posts/2024/2024-03-10-robotics-foundamentals-rotations.markdown

 In the robotics community:

-- Using fixed axes, [ROS uses the X-Y-Z order](https://www.ros.org/reps/rep-0103.html), so there is no ambiguity on order.
+- Use world frame fixed axes.
+[ROS uses the X-Y-Z order](https://www.ros.org/reps/rep-0103.html), so there is no ambiguity on order.
+There is no gimbal lock, either.

 - Euler angles can represent any orientation.
 There are common orders such as Z-X-Y, X-Y-Z, etc. There are 24 valid combinations.
 Below (from Wikipedia) is an illustration of Z-X-Z'